Title IX

 The College will take reasonable steps to investigate anonymous reports related to sexual misconduct, although the ability to respond to anonymous reports may be limited.

-• Provide the reporting party with written instructions on how to apply for a protective order if desired; and
+- Provide the reporting party with written instructions on how to apply for a protective order, if desired

-• Provide the reporting party with a copy of applicable policies and procedures; and
+- Provide the reporting party with a copy of applicable policies and procedures

-• Inform the reporting party regarding timeframes for inquiry, investigation, and resolution.
+- Inform the reporting party about timeframes for inquiry, investigation, and resolution

-The College will work collaboratively with the Department of Public Safety/Campus Police (DPS) and the local police department unless otherwise prohibited by law.
+The College will work collaboratively with SCC's Department of Public Safety/Campus Police (DPS) and the local police department, unless otherwise prohibited by law.
 However, the College will not delay its investigation/disciplinary procedures pending the final results of a criminal investigation or proceeding.

 For concerns involving sexual harassment and sexual violence, if the reporting party does not wish to proceed with the investigation/disciplinary procedures, Title IX may require that the College “take reasonable action” in response to the complaint.
 The Title IX Coordinator or designee must weigh the reporting party’s wish not to proceed and a request for confidentiality with:

-• Whether there have been other complaints of the nature against the same responding party; and
+- Whether there have been other complaints of the nature against the same responding party

-• The responding party’s right to receive information regarding the allegations under FERPA.
+- The responding party’s right to receive information regarding the allegations under

 INTENTIONAL FALSE REPORTINGS AND REPORTS MADE IN BAD FAITH